Full Form

 ParticularDescription

-Second CommitteeIt deals with Economic & Financial matters.
+First CommitteeIt deals with Economic and financial matters.

-Third CommitteeIt deals with Social, Humanitarian & Cultural issues.
+Second CommitteeIt deals with Social, Humanitarian and cultural issues.

-Fourth CommitteeIt deals with Special Political & Decolonization.
+Third CommitteeIt deals with Special Political and decolonisation.

 Fifth CommitteeIt deals with Administrative & Budgetary issues.